 ‘I’iwi habitat and conservation issues

 The ‘I’iwi was originally spread throughout all of the Hawaiian Islands at all elevations.
 Polynesians colonized the Hawaiian Islands around 400 A.D. and radically changed ecosystems by burning vast areas of forest for agriculture and introducing nonnative plants and animals.
 In the early 1800’s American and European ships brought mosquitos and rats to the Hawaiian Islands.
 The introduction of mosquitos brought the spread of avian pox (Avipoxvirus spp.) and avian malaria (Plasmodium relictum).
 These diseases are lethal to this species.
 Since these mosquitos cannot survive at high altitude (cold temperatures) the species has found a safe haven above 4500 feet in elevation.
-The dilemma for the ‘I’iwi is that as global temperatures rise their safety area declines and they may be doomed.
+Their safety area declines as global temperatures rise.
+The ‘I’iwi faces a dilemma that threatens their safety.
+Doom may be their inevitable fate.

 Of course habitat destruction is also a major concern confronting the ‘I’iwi.
-Loss of habitat due to the clearing of forests for farming, grazing, and development is a major factor contributing to the decline of the ‘I’iwi.
+Loss of habitat due to the clearing of forests for farming, grazing, and development is a major factor contributing to its decline.
 Predation on eggs and chicks by introduced mammals, particularly black rat (Rattus rattus) and feral cat (Felis catus) is a concern.
 The introduced Polynesian rat (Rattus exulans), Norway rat (Rattus norwegicus), mongoose (Herpestes auropunctatus), and Barn Owl (Tyto alba) may also take ‘I’iwi.
 Feral pigs dig hollows which also add breeding locations for disease-carrying mosquitos.
 The list goes on.
 For these reasons the IUCN which formerly classified ‘I’iwi as near threatened, in 2008 uplisted the species status to vulnerable.

-The ‘I’iwi is a spectacularly colored native bird of the Hawaiian Islands.
+The spectacularly colored ‘I’iwi is a native bird of the Hawaiian Islands.
 We would hate to see it disappear through man’s misgivings.
 It seems we have trapped this beautiful species with nowhere else to go.
-If it moves downslope following flower blooms it becomes extremely vulnerable to disease and there is limited upslope habitat to support them.
+If the ‘I’iwi moves downslope following flower blooms it becomes extremely vulnerable to disease.
+There is limited upslope habitat to support them.
 Sometimes I wonder what we will leave behind and if we can stop the declines in nature we have set in motion.